Frequently asked questions:

 Property taxes are charged against the owner of the property of January 1st, and against the property itself if the owner is not known.
 Property tax returns are to be filed between January 1st and April 1st with the county tax assessor’s office.

 Fair Market Value

-The Assessors are charged with establishing the fair market value of the taxable real and personal properties in Dade County.
+The Assessors are charged with establishing the fair market value of the taxable real and personal properties in Jones County.
 Fair market value means “the amount a knowledgeable buyer would pay for the property and a willing seller would accept for the property at an arm’s length, bona fide sale.”

 The Board of Assessors does not create property values.
 Assessors and appraisers merely interpret what is happening in the market place.
 The appraised value is simply the estimate of what the property is worth.